Mera Peak Climb

 Equipment hire:Items marked* can be hired through KE Adventure Travel.
 Please make all requests at least 6 weeks prior to the trip departure date.
+Items marked ** are provided with hire of a harness but are not available for individual hire.
+Please make all requests at least 6 weeks prior to the trip departure date.
 All equipment is issued in Kathmandu.
-Please remember to allow room in your trek bag for these items (note that from Lukla your mountaineering equipment and plastic boots will be carried separately in communal equipment bags).
+Please remember to allow room in your trek bag for these items during travel to the start of your trek.
+During the trek your mountaineering equipment including double-boots will be carried separately in communal equipment bags.

 Mountaineering boots required for this trip:Climbing at altitudes of up to 6500 metres, the temperatures can be very cold (as low as minus 30 degrees centigrade).
 Standard leather mountaineering boots are really not suitable for these cold, high altitude conditions.
 Plastic boots with insulated inners (eg. Scarpa Vega HA, Scarpa Omega IT) and also the new generation of synthetic double boots (eg. La Sportiva Spantik, Boreal G1 light), are the best to keep your feet warm at altitude in these extremely low temperatures.
 Also, you can sleep in the removable inner boots to ensure warm toes in the morning!
 These boots are also designed to take step-in crampons, quickly and efficiently.
 This combination of plastic or double synthetic boots and step-in crampons is by far the most sensible option when considering a trekking peak climb.
 You must make sure that you are suitably equipped for these extremely low temperatures.